Cops: Woman killed in crash into tree

 Woman killed in crash into tree in Garden City, police say

-A driver was killed in Garden City on Thursday night after her car struck a curb then a tree, according to Nassau police.
+A driver was killed in Garden City on Thursday night after her car struck a curb then the vehicle hit a tree, according to Nassau police.

 Police said the 24-year-old woman, whom they did not identify, suffered “multiple trauma injuries.”
 She was taken to a hospital and was declared dead by a physician, police said.